sunknudsen/privacy-guides/how-to-self-host-hardened-bitcoin-node/misc/how-to-connect-to-self-hosted-hardened-bitcoin-node-on-tails/README.md

 Click “+” under “Additional Settings”, then “Administration Password”, set password, click “Add” and, finally, click “Start Tails”.

 ### Step 2: run electrum.sh

-> Heads-up: from now on, this is the only step required to start Electrum and connect to self-hosted node.

 ```console
 $ sudo /home/amnesia/Persistent/electrum.sh